wilberquito/Thesis/Code/_pkgs/README.md

-To install any of this packages you just need to run a command line, as they provide the `setup.py` script which contains the external python depencies that uses these packages.
+To install any of this packages you just need to run a command line, as they provide the `setup.py` script which contains the external python depencies that these packages use.

 For instance: